 Ryan, an 8-year old boy from Texas runs Ryan ToysReview, a YouTube channel that attracts 18 million followers and garnered him and his family a cool $22 million last year.
 He's been an online toy influencer since he was 4.
 If you thought Macaulay Culkin was a casualty of his early fame, watch what happens to little Ryan when his voice deepens, the world moves on from his ToysReview and he isn't cool any more.
 Ryan is hardly alone.
 Ad Age profiles almost a dozen similar YouTube stars who have millions of followers and have yet to celebrate their 10th birthdays.

-Who can blame them?
-Or their parents for imbuing these values?
-What's the difference between Gen Alphas goals and values and that of our current president and a generation of athletes and Hip Hop artists?
+Who can blame them or their parents for imbuing these values?
+What's the difference between Gen Alphas goals and values and those of our current president and a generation of athletes and Hip Hop artists?
 In a society where it's nearly impossible not to see someone on a phone in every public place, why would anyone think that alternative, non-technology based behaviors would be encouraged?
-It's hard to point to one causal factor when there are so many and they're so persistently loud in our culture.
-Instant, global omnidirectional media, technologies, runaway wealth, sociopathic leaders in politics and business, celebrity worship, lack of contextual education and the ability to deliver immediate gratification for any and all desires, right now, anywhere in the world.
+It's hard to point to one causal factor when there are so many and they are so persistently obvious in our culture.
+Instant, global omnidirectional media, technologies, runaway wealth, sociopathic leaders in politics and business, celebrity worship, denial of laws and tradition, lack of contextual education and the ability to deliver immediate gratification for any and all desires, right now, anywhere in the world.